mmkal/pgkit/packages/client/readme.md

 `)
 ```

-Which will work fine for the majority of users.
+Which will work for some users.
 Until an [evil user](https://xkcd.com/327) sends a POST request looking something like `{ "name": "''; drop table profile" }`.
 (In fact, with the above code, even an innocent user with an apostrophe in their name might be unable to update their profile!)

 By contrast, here's how you would have to write this query in @pgkit/client: